-The functionality and operation of the accessories are described in more detail in the instructions for use (user).
+The functionality and operation of the accessories are described in more detail in the instructions for use (user) or in separate instructions for use for the accessories.

 All of the available accessories are listed on the order form.

 Please note that retrofitting options further reduces the maximum load capacity (user weight + luggage).